CQCL/hugr/specification/hugr.md

 may be used more than once or discarded; the former must always be used exactly once.
-This leads to a constraint on the HUGR that outgoing ports must have exactly one edge leaving them unless they are `ClassicType`, where outgoing ports may have anynum number of connected edges (0 is equivalent to a discard).
+This leads to a constraint on the HUGR that outgoing ports must have exactly one edge leaving them unless they are `ClassicType`, where outgoing ports may have any number of connected edges (0 is equivalent to a discard).
 All incoming ports must have exactly one edge connected to them.

 # Our linear types behave like other values passed down a wire.